Plans for 20,000 homes across Northamptonshire approved

-Chris Millar, chairman of the West Northamptonshire Joint Planning Committee, said there were 12,000 people on council waiting lists, residents were living longer, the population was growing and even the present population would need more homes.'Not listened'
+Chris Millar, chairman of the West Northamptonshire Joint Planning Committee, said there were 12,000 people on council waiting lists, residents were living longer, the population was growing and even the present population would need more homes.

 "The alternative 15 years down the line is a housing crisis and we are concentrating on two things," he said

 "The infrastructure of health centres, hospitals, schools and the like has to be in place.

 "We have also listened to the concerns of villagers who do not want to be turned into large town suburbs and will do all in our power to protect them."